chnm/crdh-jekyll/_essays/v02-08-women-and-federal-officeholding.md

 postmaster appointments, the share of women roughly tripled between the 1860s and the 1890s (see figure 1).[^4]

 {% figure caption: "Figure 1.
 Each year, sitting U.S. Presidents would nominate people to federal office and the Senate would then confirm those nominations.
-The majority of these positions were for postmaster positions in large urban post offices.
+The majority of these appointments were for postmaster positions in large urban post offices (shown here).
+The share of these nominations that were filled by women roughly tripled between the 1860s and the 1890s, part of a larger entry of women into the postal workforce.
 The chart was calculated from a dataset provided by Scott James." %}
 ![Line graph of percentage of women among U.S. Presidential postmaster nominations.]({{site.url}}/assets/img/v02/blevins/figure1.png)
 {% endfigure %}